GeniXCMS/genixcms-docs/docs/user-guide/category.md

 Fill in the name of the category, after all is set, click **Save Changes** button.

-After category is added, will appear a box with category name.
+After category was added, will appear a box with category name.

 ![Category List](../img/categories-list.png)